 Try roasting vegetables in coconut oil (like my sweet potato fries) or spreading it on toast.
 Feeling adventurous?
 Coconut oil is awesome for taking off eye make-up.
 Not so adventurous?
-You can always make this coconut banana pancake…
+You can always make this egg & banana pancake (with coconut flour!)

 3. Nuts and nut butter: Walnuts are a good source of plant-based omega-3 fatty acids and antioxidants.
 Almonds are also rich in antioxidants including phenols, flavonoids, and phenolic acids.
 Other nuts like macadamia nuts, brazil nuts and pecans are good sources of healthy fat as well.
 [Source]